xythrez/RustMP/README.md

 square matrix dimensions (i.e. `./matmul <nsize>`).

 Additional benchmarks are located in `benches`.
-These require Rust nightly and can be run with the following command:
+These require Rust nightly and can be run with the following command, note that RustMP thread pool lazy startup cost is factored into these tests:

 ```
 $ cargo +nightly bench